 It’s not exactly your basic quality brand white rum, used to make a Mojito or Piña Colada.
 Regular white rum is aged for a year, sometimes more.

-The result of the extra aging and the fact that the “best” barrels were aged: Neo’s flavor profile is a beautifully balanced, with notes of banana, almonds and freshly cut grass.
+The result of the extra aging and the fact that the “best” barrels were aged: Neo’s flavor profile is beautifully balanced, with notes of banana, almonds, and freshly cut grass.
 To experience them, sip them neat or on the rocks.

 If you’re a person for whom money is no object, you can use whatever rum you like in mixed drinks.
 But truth to tell with the recipe below, after you mix vermouth and two liqueurs with the rum, only the most professional palate could articulate the difference.